mspend/BME_598_Advanced_Programming/README.md

 ### A compilation of code I wrote for my advanced programming class, taken Fall 2025 at ASU from Dr. Chris Plaisier.
-Assignments demonstrate data handling, data visualization, filtering, and basic statistics.
-Note: There is no module 2.

 # Course learning outcomes
 ## Students will be able to: